kevincarlson/QmlBridgeForMaterialDesignIcons/README.md

 # QmlBridgeForMaterialDesignIcons

-This project provides a simple interface for integrating the Material Design Icons font into Qt/QML projects, which pairs nicely with the new Material Design theme for Qt Quick Controls 2.
-It is released under the terms of the SIL Open Font License, version 1.1, in order to match the licensing terms that apply to the font.
+This project provides a look up table for using the Material Design Icons font in Qt/QML projects.
+The font contains thousands of icons designed to match Android's native icon set, which should help make applications that target mobile devices feel more at home on that platform.

+The look up table is released under the terms of the MIT license, in order to permit usage in commercial applications distributed through the various app stores.
+The complete licensing terms are included at the top of the Icon.js file.
+This repository contains a copy of the Material Design Icons web font, which is distributed under the terms of the Apache Software License, version 2.0.

 ## Using The Icons in a QML Project